Geoany/ILView/Readme.md

 # ILView

-Lightweight 3D Viewer and Interactive REPL for ILNumerics
+Interactive REPL and lightweight 3D Viewer for Scientists and Programmers.
+Watch an introductory video here: [http://www.youtube.com/watch?v=RTfLAdVWReI#at=32](http://www.youtube.com/watch?v=RTfLAdVWReI#at=32)

 ## Overview

 This is the official repository for ILView - an interactive viewer for 3D scenes and plottings created with [ILNumerics](http://ilnumerics.net).
 This repository targets potential developers for ILView.
 If you want to try out ILView directly, fetch it from here: <http://ilnumerics.net/ILView_i18fb66.zip>.
 On Windows, you may start the exe directly out of the zip package.
 On Linux, you may have to install monodevelop, extract the package and start ILView via: `mono ILView_i18fb66.exe`.

 ILView allows the visualization of arbitrary 3D scenes in a small and lightweight .NET application.
 Scenes can be fetched from arbitrary URIs, provided as ILC# (permalinks from the official ILNumerics project site) or interactively defined.